- 18 years of age or above

 - If you are studying abroad in your final semester at Penn State, please note that Penn State may not receive your grades in time for graduation

 Meals are not included.
-Students will have a kitchen.

 For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.